-Summary of Key Themes 4.1
+4.1 Summary of Key Themes

-Each consultation method was designed to draw out meaningful input to be considered as a part of the development of the Master Plan.
+Each consultation method was designed to draw out meaningful input.
 Common themes from the opinions, preferences, and priorities expressed by residents, stakeholders, staff and Council are highlighted in this section.
 These themes are listed in no particular order of importance or priority and have been considered together with background research and data to inform the development of the Master Plan.